 Everything should be made as simple as possible, but no simpler.

 — Attributed to Albert Einstein.
-Possibly paraphrased from remarks in “On the Method of Theoretical Physics”, Herbert Spencer Lecture, Oxford (10 June 1933)
+Paraphrased from “On the Method of Theoretical Physics”, his Herbert Spencer Lecture at Oxford on 10 June 1933.

 My dear Captain Wormwood,